Jason2Brownlee/blog/content/posts/back-on-the-path.md

 If (fake) "hunger" is too strong, eat meat.
 Eat a ton of eggs.
 Eat a bowl of broccoli.
 At worst, a handful or two of almonds.
 Follow with a huge glass of water.
 Follow all meals with a ton of water to get that full feeling fast.

 Man, staying lean after 40 is hard work.

+Remember, you have complete control over what you choose to put in your face.
+Stop and think.
+You don't have to agree/join social eating.
+Say: "No thanks".
+You're on the path.
+We walk it alone.

 Get to it!